Tsanta96/soundwave/README.md

 ## Design

-The design was based off of the SoundCloud website and although I took some noticable liberties with some of the styling, I frequently referred back to Soundcloud's website to drum up inspiration.
+The design was based off of the SoundCloud website and although I took some noticable liberties on some of the styling, I frequently referred back to Soundcloud's website to drum up inspiration.
-A prime example of this is the custom logo I added which is a wave with the sort of soundwave decoration that is recognized on the SouncCloud logo.
+A prime example of this is the custom logo I added which is a wave with the sort of soundwave decoration that is recognized on the actual SouncCloud logo.

 ![SoundWave_Logo](app/assets/images/soundwave_logo_img.png "SoundWave Logo")